Deliver “Delight and Passion” to people

 Shinsuke Uesugi

-displays and Content concept design
+displays and content concept design

 Haruna Imura, Narumi Saito, Ena Taka, Kento Imai, Seiichiro Mori

-Sign and graphic concept design
+Signage and graphic concept design

 CIC: Yasuyuki Chosa, Minori Kanno, Natsumi Kajimura